TianchengY/hammock_plot/README.md

 In 2010, Rosvall proposed alluvial plots to visualize network variables over time.
 Rather than using bars to connect axes, alluvial plots use rounded curves.
 Alluvial plots are now also used to visualize categorical data.

-There are several additional variations that also visualize categorical data including Parallel Set plots (Bendix et al, 2005) and Right Angle plots (Hofmann and Vendettuoli, 2013).
+There are several additional variations that also visualize categorical data including Parallel Set plots (Bendix et al, 2005), Right Angle plots (Hofmann and Vendettuoli, 2013), and generalized parallel coordinate plots (GPCPs) (popularized by VanderPlas et al., 2023).

 ### References
 Bendix, F., Kosara, R., & Hauser, H. (2005).
 Parallel sets: visual analysis of categorical data.
 In IEEE Symposium on Information Visualization, 2005.
 INFOVIS 2005.
 133-140.